Asymptotics of Proximity Operator for Squared Loss and Performance Prediction of Nonconvex Sparse Signal Recovery: Simulation Results

 The parameters of the Douglas-Rachford algorithm are set as $\gamma = 10$ and $\rho_{k} = 1$.
-The initial value of $\bm{z}^{(k)}$ is given by $\bm{z}^{(0)} = \bm{0}$.
-In the figure, `empirical' denotes the empirical MSE performance of the Douglas-Rachford algorithm in~\eqref{eq:update_s_DR} and~\eqref{eq:update_z_DR} when $N = 50, 100$, and $500$.
-The empirical performance is obtained by averaging the results for $500$ independent realizations of $\bm{x}$, $\bm{A}$, and $\bm{v}$.
-Also, `prediction' represents the theoretical prediction obtained by Proposition~\ref{prop:DR} in the large system limit.
-To obtain the theoretical prediction, we compute $300,000$ realizations of the random variables $(S_{k}, Z_{k})$ and obtain the approximation of $(\alpha_{k}^{\ast}, \beta_{k}^{\ast})$ because the exact computation of the distribution of $(S_{k}, Z_{k})$ is difficult.
-As a reference, we also show the asymptotic MSE of the optimizer of the optimization problem in~\eqref{eq:L1_optimization}, which can be obtained from the standard CGMT approach as in~\cite{thrampoulidis2018a}.
-The parameter $\lambda$ in~\eqref{eq:L1_optimization} is determined by minimizing the asymptotic MSE of the optimizer.
-Figure~\ref{fig:MSE_vs_itr} shows that the empirical performance is close to the theoretical prediction when $N$ is sufficiently large.
-We can also see that they converge to the asymptotic MSE of the optimizer of the $\ell_{1}$ optimization problem.
-To be precise, there is a slight difference between the empirical performance and its prediction.
-This is partly because we evaluate the empirical performance for finite $N$, whereas we assume the large system limit $N \to \infty$ in the asymptotic analysis.
-Another reason might be that we use many realizations of $(S_{k}, Z_{k})$ for the theoretical prediction instead of computing their exact distributions.
+The initial values of $\bm{s}^{(k)}$ and $\bm{z}^{(k)}$ are given by $\bm{s}^{(0)} = \bm{z}^{(0)} = \bm{0}$.
+In Fig.~\ref{fig:MSE_vs_itr}, `empirical' refers to the empirical MSE performance of the Douglas-Rachford algorithm in~\eqref{eq:update_s_DR} and~\eqref{eq:update_z_DR}.
+The MSE curve is the average of the performance for $500$ independent realizations of the reconstruction problem.
+Also, `prediction' represents the predicted MSE obtained by Conjecture~\ref{conj:DR}.
+To calculate the prediction, we compute $(\alpha_{k}^{\ast}, \beta_{k}^{\ast})$ and $100,000$ realizations of $(S_{k}, Z_{k})$ for $k = 0, 1, \dotsc$ from~\eqref{eq:update_S} and~\eqref{eq:update_Z}, following the similar way to~\cite{hayakawa2022}.
+Here, the expectation in~\eqref{eq:SO_k} is approximated by using the realizations of $(S_{k}, Z_{k})$.
+In Fig.~\ref{fig:MSE_vs_itr}, we also show the asymptotic MSE of the optimizer of~\eqref{eq:L1_optimization} as `asymptotic MSE of optimizer,' which is derived by using the standard CGMT approach~\cite{thrampoulidis2018}.
+The value of the parameter $\lambda$ in~\eqref{eq:L1_optimization} is selected to minimize the asymptotic MSE of the optimizer.
+Figure~\ref{fig:MSE_vs_itr} shows that the empirical performance is close to the prediction when $N$ is sufficiently large.
+We can also see that they approach the asymptotic MSE of the optimizer after sufficient iterations.
+To be precise, however, we can observe a slight difference between the prediction and the empirical performance.
+This is partly because we evaluate the empirical performance for finite $N$, while we assume $M, N \to \infty$ to obtain the asymptotic prediction.
+Another possible reason is that we approximate $(\alpha_{k}^{\ast}, \beta_{k}^{\ast})$ by using many realizations of $(S_{k}, Z_{k})$ in the prediction.

+We also investigate the performance of the Douglas-Rachford algorithm with the elastic net regularization in Fig.~\ref{fig:MSE_vs_itr_EN}.